seamusdemora/seamusdemora.github.io/MacStuff.md

     [1] 1558         (IF YOU WISH TO RESTORE THE SLEEP PATTERN AFTER SOME TIME, simply kill it )
     $ kill 1558
 ```
 Used in this way, `caffeinate` is a ***blunt instrument***.
-This command simply creates and holds an assertion that will prevent the Mac from sleeping as long as it remains on battery power.
+This command simply creates and holds an assertion that will prevent the Mac from sleeping as long as it remains on ac/mains power.
 Run in the background, you can continue the terminal session for as long as needed, and then simply kill `caffeinate`'s PID to release the assertion and restore sleep patterns.

 ```
-    ~ caffeinate -w PID
+    $ caffeinate -w PID
 ```
 When used with the `-w` argument, sleep will be inhibited as long as the process ID `PID` is active.
 Once the the process exits, the assertion is released, and the configured sleep behavior will resume when appropriate.